-Configuring the Active Directory Domain Join Account
+Configuring the Active Directory Domain Join Service Account

 Prerequisites